captainrobbo/wikijstest/home.md

 	# 1.1 Starting Up

-[Sign up to OpenTrack](/manuals/cms/signup) - How to sign up and log in to OpenTrack [Create a competition](/manuals/cms/create-comp) - How to initially create your competition [Add a new venue](/manuals/cms/addvenue) - How to add a new competition venue into the OpenTrack database
+[Sign up to OpenTrack](/manuals/cms/signup) - How to sign up and log in to OpenTrack

+[Create a competition](/manuals/cms/create-comp) - How to initially create your competition

+[Add a new venue](/manuals/cms/addvenue) - How to add a new competition venue into the OpenTrack database

 	# 1.2 Manage - Setting up & Editing your Competition

+[PhotoFinish](/manuals/cms/timingintegration) - How to integrate your PhotoFinish system to OpenTrack for instant track results

+[Basics tab](/manuals/cms/timingintegration) - Advice and instructions on the Basic tab when Managing your competition

+[Config tab](/manuals/cms/config) - Advice and instructions on the Config tab when Managing your competition

+[Events tab](/manuals/cms/events) - How to input events into your competition

+[Team Managers](/manuals/cms/entries-manual) - how to make an entry for your club

+[Relays](/manuals/cms/relays/) - how to make set up relays, describe teams and members, and input results